-It’s possible to be a triathlete with a minimal amount of kit, but I just love trying out new sports kit… and as I don’t often buy other clothes (or smoke or drink etc) then I consider this to be my main vice.
+It is possible to be a triathlete with a minimal amount of kit.
+However, I just love trying out new sports kit.
+As I don’t often buy other clothes (or smoke or drink etc) then I consider new kit to be my main vice.

-For a long time, I considered running skirts to be pointless, but then I figured that I wear double-layer shorts anyway, so why not try a skirt.
+For a long time, I considered running skirts to be pointless.
+Then I figured that I wear double-layer shorts anyway, so why not try a skirt.
 I happened to notice this Hind skirt in TKMaxx, so I decided to try it out.

 My other excitement at the weekend was that my new SOAS kit arrived.
 I had the pink peacock kit on my Christmas wish list, but never received it, so I was delighted to see that the pieces I wanted were available in the sale recently.
-I ordered the tri tank and the tri shorts, as my Team SOAS shorts are the most comfortable shorts that I have ever cycled in.
+I ordered the tri tank and the tri shorts.
+My Team SOAS shorts are the most comfortable shorts that I have ever cycled in.

 What’s your vice?
 Do you splurge on kit or rely on what you already own?

 I’m really excited about the awesome new SOAS lines… I just wish that there were some stockists in my local area!